-Robotic piece picking is part of automated order management used in warehouse logistics.
+Robotic piece picking (also known as order picking) is part of automated order management used in warehouse logistics.
 In typical scenarios, items are picked individually from a container to another location, rather by a case or pallet, using a collaborative robot or fully automated system.
-The demand for robotic piece picking increases among international e-commerce companies that need to operate 24/7 continuously.
-With successful piece picking implementation, the companies can achieve productivity improvements and order accuracy with lower costs.

 However, the simple operation that is easy for humans, like detecting objects, picking, and placing them correctly, is still a challenge for robots.

 Last year only, Amazon hired more than 400,000 more workers to handle online orders that are not fully automated.
 It indicates that there are some challenges with existing piece picking solutions.
-This article covers three typical challenges with robotic piece picking and how to solve them with cutting-edge 3D vision technologies.
+This article covers four typical challenges with robotic piece picking and how to solve them with cutting-edge 3D vision technologies.

-Detecting and picking unknown SKUs of various shapes, sizes, and materials is still one of the biggest problems in logistics.
-Unpickable objects go under terms like “uglies” or “pathologicals”.
 In piece picking, robots are often required to handle tiny, thin, porous, deformable, or highly irregular objects densely stacked with a little gap or piled on top of each other.
-It causes wide baseline cameras, often used in piece picking, to miss smaller objects hidden shadows of other objects or the container.
+It causes wide baseline cameras, often used in order picking, to miss smaller objects hidden shadows of other objects or the container.
 Such occlusion issues may result in lower accuracy and an increasing number of mispicks.

-Zivid 3D cameras are designed for covering typical piece picking objects in industrial automation environments.
+Zivid 3D cameras are designed for covering typical order picking objects in industrial automation environments.
 The cameras have a small baseline making it easier to distinguish features smaller than 5mm, with minimal occlusion.
 Its powerful 2.3 MPixels image sensor ensures reliable object recognition and separation of boundaries even for very tiny and thin objects.

 Point cloud example with Zivid Two 3D camera (View in 3D)